Exploring the Advantages of Quantum Generative Adversarial Networks in Generative Chemistry: Introduction

 Quantum generative adversarial network (QuGAN) \cite{lloyd2018quantum} provided the first theoretical framework of quantum adversarial learning.
-QuGAN's exponential advantages over classical GANs directly result from the ability of quantum information processors to represent $N$-dimensional features using $log N$ qubits with time complexity of $O(poly(\operatorname{log}N))$.
-Recent studies also showed that generative models implemented by quantum circuits with fewer architecture complexities could easily bypass their classical counterparts \cite{huang2021experimental,li2021quantum}.
-Dallaire-Demers et al. provided the first feasible implementation of QuGAN using quantum circuits in a simulator \cite{dallaire2018quantum}.
-Later on, QuGANs demonstrated its first successful training on the MNIST dataset on a physical quantum device \cite{huang2021experimental}.
-Li et al. \cite{li2021quantum} pushed the research to real-world further by showing the QuGANs can learn or generate the distribution of the QM9 dataset, which provides the quantum chemical properties for small organic molecules in drug design.
-However, the source code \footnote{\url{https://github.com/jundeli/quantum-gan}} they provided struggles with generating training-set-like molecules.
+QuGAN's exponential advantages over classical GANs directly result from the ability of quantum information processors to represent $N$-dimensional features using $log N$ qubits with a time complexity of $O(poly(\operatorname{log}N))$.
+Recent studies also showed that generative models implemented by quantum circuits with fewer architectural complexities could easily bypass their classical counterparts \cite{huang2021experimental,li2021quantum}.
+Dallaire-Demers et al. provided the first feasible implementation of QuGAN using quantum circuits in a simulator \cite{dallaire2018quantum}. \yc{Analogous proposals of QuGAN for continuous functions have been proposed during the same period \cite{romero2021variational}.} Later on, QuGANs demonstrated its first successful training on the MNIST dataset on a physical quantum device \cite{huang2021experimental}.
+Li et al. \cite{li2021quantum} pushed the research to the real world further by showing the QuGANs can learn or generate the distribution of the QM9 dataset, which provides the quantum chemical properties for small organic molecules in drug design.
+However, the source code (\url{https://github.com/jundeli/quantum-gan}) they provided struggles with generating training-set-like molecules.
 In addition, it lacks a detailed comparison between the generated samples from QuGAN and those from classical GAN.

 In this work, we perform the training tasks on the QM9 dataset using the classical and quantum GAN.
 We not only demonstrate that the quantum GAN outperforms the classical GAN in the drug properties of generated compounds and the goal-directed benchmark but ensure that the trained quantum GANs can generate training-set-like molecules by using the variational quantum circuit as the noise generator.
 In addition, we show the potential of the variational quantum circuit in the generator of GAN to generate small molecules.
 In the end, we demonstrate that the quantum discriminator of GAN outperforms the classical counterpart in terms of generated molecule properties and KL-divergence score.
-The source codes will be publicly available once this manuscript is accepted.
+The source codes will be publicly available once this manuscript is accepted. \mh{In addition, the hybrid models are planned to be integrated into the Insilico Medicine Chemistry42\textsuperscript{TM} \cite{ivanenkov2021chemistry42} shortly. }